open-cogsci/osdoc/content/pages/manual/python/about.md

 ## Python in the OpenSesame GUI

-### Screencast

-%--
-video:
- source: youtube
- id: VidTutorial30
- videoid: hmQhk_nMn5c
- width: 640
- height: 360
- caption: |
-  A screencast that the demonstrates the basics of using Python inline script in OpenSesame.
---%

 ### A single Python workspace

 All Python code is executed in a single Python workspace.
 This means that variables that have been defined in one INLINE_SCRIPT are accessible in all other INLINE_SCRIPTs, as well as in Python statements that are embedded in run-if statements and text strings.
 The same principle applies to modules: once `import`ed, they are available everywhere.